python-elective-kea/fall2023/docs/_sources/ses8.rst.txt

 Ex 2a: Debugging
 ****************

+In the code below there is one mistake.
 What is wrong with this code?

 .. code:: python
    :linenos: